sjwilliams/scrollstory/README.md

 [Example usage](http://sjwilliams.github.io/scrollstory/examples/categories.html)

 #### active
 Fired when the widget changes states from have no active item to an active item.
-Depending on instantation options, this may or not be on instantation. 'autoActivateFirst' and 'delayFirstActivationToOffset' may delay this event until a certain scroll position has been reached.
+Depending on instantiation options, this may or not be on instantiation. 'autoActivateFirst' and 'delayFirstActivationToOffset' may delay this event until a certain scroll position has been reached.

 ```js
 $('#container').ScrollStory({